-All week during read alouds, shared reading, and guided reading we are modeling and helping students, we hope, towards being independent readers.
+All week during read alouds, shared reading, and small group reading, we are modeling and helping students, we hope, towards being independent readers.
 They need to be able to transfer those skills and apply them during their independent reading to demonstrate that they do really understand and are capable of using those skills.
 But that can be difficult sometimes.

 Some of the the links below are referral links, which means, I will earn a commission if you make a purchase, at no additional cost to you.